2014 FIFA U-17 Women's World Cup

 The 2014 FIFA U-17 Women's World Cup was the fourth edition of the youth association football tournament for women under the age of 17.
 The final tournament was hosted in Costa Rica.

 The competition was played from 15 March to 4 April 2014.
 Japan beat Spain in the final 2–0, the same score the same match ended in the group stage.
 Japan emerged as the fourth different champion in four editions.

 The opening match of the tournament set a new tournament record with 34,453 spectators.
-In total 284,320 supporters attended matches averaging 8,885 per match beating the 2012 record.
+In total, 284,320 supporters attended matches, averaging 8,885 per match and beating the 2012 record.

 Host selection

 On 3 March 2011, FIFA announced that the tournament would be held in Costa Rica.
 There were six official bids.

 Hosting rights were then stripped on 28 February 2013 due to problems in stadium construction.
 After receiving guarantees from both CONCACAF and the Costa Rican government, they were re-instated as hosts at an executive committee meeting in Zurich on 21 March 2013.
 The final was originally scheduled on 5 April, but was brought forward one day due to government elections.